xicoreyes513/cse15l-lab-reports/lab-report-1-week-2.md

 * Look up your course-specific account for CSE15L [here](https://sdacs.ucsd.edu/~icc/index.php)

 * Now, to remotely connect use the opened terminal in VSCode to input this command
-  * $ ssh cs15lsp22zz@ieng6.ucsd.edu
+  * ` $ ssh cs15lsp22zz@ieng6.ucsd.edu `

 * If this is your first time connecting you will be asked if you are sure you want to continue connecting.
-Input "yes" and enter your designated password for your cs15lsp22 account
+Input `yes` and enter your designated password for your cs15lsp22 account

 * Say yes and then give the password for your account.
 You have now connected.
 This should be displayed.
   * ![Image](labReport1ss2.png)